TharinduTS/Evans_lab_protocols/PCR_and_Sequencing/4_Sequence cleanup and sending.md

 To clean the PRC product that have been went through the Big-dye sequencing reaction.

 ### Slurry mix
-For one plate
+For one plate (96 samples)
-- sephadex G50 Fine: 1.25g
+- sephadex G50 Fine: 2.5g
-- ddH2O: 20ul
+- ddH2O: 40ml

+- Wait 3 hours before using in the next step

 ### Protocol